This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Jalapeño – Adds just a little bit of heat.
 Remove the ribs and seeds if you want less heat, or leave them in if you like a spicy salad.
 I tend to omit this altogether when making the salad for my kids.

-- Whole Kernel Corn – You can use fresh corn, cooked corn, or corn sliced off the cob.
+- Whole Kernel Corn – You can use fresh corn, cooked corn, or corn sliced off this IP corn on the cob.
 You could also use thawed frozen corn or canned corn.
 Any kind will work for avocado corn salad, but fresh tastes best.
 (Bonus: If you make it fresh, you can use the husks to make tamales!)

 - Lemon – Fresh juice from lemons tastes best in this summer salad.
 You could also use fresh lime juice.